 Not getting enough exercise can cause lethargy and fatigue.
 This may sound counter-intuitive, but your body needs to generate energy to make energy.

-On the other hand, too much exercise can also wear you out, over-stress muscles, and deplete nutrients and fluids in your body.
+On the other hand, too much exercise can wear you out, over-stress muscles, and deplete nutrients and fluids in your body.

 Stimulants can give you an energy boost, but overusing them may backfire and leave you feeling wiped out over time.
 This is because stimulants don't give you energy, they make your adrenal glands work harder and draw on your limited energy reserves.
 If you are filling your coffee cup throughout the day or you reaching for energy drinks, this may explain why you are always tired.
 Sure. you get a quick boost, but at a steep price to your already overworked exhausted adrenal glands and nervous system.